 3. The Underbelly Project, South 4th Street

 In 2009, street artists PAC and Workhorse invited 103 street artists to create original works of art inside the abandoned 6-track station underneath Williamsburg at South 4th Street.
-The station was built as part of the IND line, but it never opened.
+The station was built as part of the IND line, but it was never opened.
 Over the course of the year, each artist was given one night to complete their work.
 Renowned street artists from around the world were involved with this project, at great risk.
-Street artist Banksy was invited, but sadly had to turn down the offer to work on his own film.
+Street artist Banksy was invited, but sadly had to turn down the offer work on his own film.